 The Importance of Embracing Productive Struggle in Math Classrooms

+Why is productive struggle important?
 The benefits of productive struggle in math are numerous.
-Encouraging students to embrace productive struggle...

-- Improves teacher feedback.
-While students engage in solving a new kind of problem, teachers can circulate and gather data on misconceptions and deliver just-in-time supports.
-When the class eventually comes together as a whole-group, teachers can then ground their instruction in a more precise idea of students’ understanding.
+- Improves teacher feedback: While students engage in solving a new kind of problem, teachers can circulate and gather data on misconceptions and deliver just-in-time support.
+When the class eventually comes together as a whole group, teachers can then ground their instruction in a more precise idea of students’ understanding.